prisms-center/CASMcode_crystallography/CONTRIBUTE.md

 ### Overview

+For CASM v2, the libcasm distribution packages (i.e. libcasm-global, libcasm-xtal, etc.) are used to distribute a set of related CASM Python subpackages that rely in some part on a C++ implementation.
+Python [namespace packages](https://packaging.python.org/en/latest/guides/packaging-namespace-packages/) allow distributing subpackages seperately so a project may be split into smaller more focused efforts.
+For example, the CASM structure mapping package (libcasm.mapping) and the CASM cluster expansion Monte Carlo package (libcasm.clexmonte) can be developed and distributed separately.
+Each libcasm distribution package installs one or more Python namespace packages into the libcasm namespace.

+The CASM distribution packages are organized as follows:

+- `libcasm-global`: Generically useful tools for CASM
+  - This includes:
+    - CASM global constants and definitions
+    - Input / output tools, especially for JSON parsing and formatting
+    - An Eigen distribution and methods using Eigen
+    - Helpers for runtime library compiling and linking
+    - Miscellaneous mathematical functions
+    - Other tools for C++ development
+  - Python namespace packages:
+    - `libcasm.casmglobal`: Constants and definitions
+    - `libcasm.counter`: Counters allows iterating over many incrementing variables in one loop
+  - C++ library: `libcasm_global`

+- `libcasm-xtal`: The CASM crystallography module
+  - This includes:
+    - Data structures for representing lattices, crystal structures, and degrees of freedom (DoF).
+    - Methods for enumerating superlattices, making super structures, finding primitive and reduced cells, and finding symmetry operations.
+  - CASM dependencies:
+    - libcasm-global
+  - Python namespace package: `libcasm.xtal`
+  - C++ library: `libcasm_crystallography`

-Building is performed using [scikit-build](https://scikit-build.readthedocs.io/en/latest/index.html) to create distributions that include both the C++ and Python portions of CASM, which are linked using [pybind11](https://pybind11.readthedocs.io).
+Building the distribution packages is performed using [scikit-build](https://scikit-build.readthedocs.io/en/latest/index.html) to create distributions that include both the C++ and Python portions of CASM, which are linked using [pybind11](https://pybind11.readthedocs.io).

-The project is organized as follows:
+The repository for each libcasm distribution packages is organized as follows:

 - `include/`: C++ headers
 - `src/`: C++ source files
 - `tests/unit`: C++ unit tests
 - `python/libcasm/<name>/`: Python namespace packages
-- `python/src/`: pybind11 wrappers
+- `python/src/`: pybind11 wrapper source files
 - `python/tests/<name>/`: Python tests
 - `python/doc/`: Python documentation